grdnrio/pwx-deploy/kubernetes/autopilot/README.md

-# Portworx - AutPilot on GCP
+# Portworx - AutoPilot on GCP
 This is a Terraform script to one Kubernetes cluster, with Portworx, AutoPilot, AutoPilot Rules and a Postgres Benchmark deployment that will quickly consume space on its PV.

 ## Requirements